 - Iran experiences regular, sometimes major, earthquakes.
 In November 2017, a 7.3 magnitude earthquake struck Kermanshah province, causing numerous deaths and extensive damage to buildings and other infrastructure.
 Widespread flash flooding affected large parts of Iran from mid-March to April 2019.
 See Natural disasters

-- Ensure you take sufficient cash to convert to local currency (Iranian Rials) to cover all costs for the duration of your stay in Iran.
-International debit/credit cards are not accepted in Iran.
-It is not possible to transfer funds into Iran using the commercial banking system or money transfer companies.
+- Take sufficient cash to convert to local currency (Iranian Rials) to cover all costs for the duration of your stay in Iran.
+International debit/credit cards are not accepted.
+It's not possible to transfer funds to Iran using the commercial banking system or money transfer companies.
+See Entry and exit

 Entry and exit

-As visas and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice, if you are considering travelling to Iran, you should contact the
+Visas and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the

 Embassy of Iran for up-to-date information.

-If you have any evidence of travel to Israel, including an Israeli exit or entry stamp in your passport, you will be refused entry to Iran.
+If your passport has evidence of travel to Israel, including an Israeli exit or entry stamp, you'll be refused entry to Iran.